 Abandonment.
 If the family appears to have vacated the unit without giving proper notice, the PHA will follow state and local landlord-tenant law pertaining to abandonment before taking possession of the unit.
 If necessary, the PHA will secure the unit immediately to prevent vandalism and other criminal activity.

 Over-Income Families

-[24 CFR 960.261 and FR 11/26/04, p.
-68786]
+[24 CFR 960.261 and FR 11/26/18; Notice PIH 2019-11]